Dodge The Morning Drag With Our 5 Top Commute Tips

 If you live and work near a train station, your journey to work is on a good bus route, or you live a mile or so from your place of work, it could be time to leave the car at home and get to work a different way.

-Taking public transport can give you the time to fully zone out and read a book or the daily newspaper, while walking or cycling to work can have the added benefit of taking away the stress of driving and making you fitter.
+Taking public transport can give you the time to fully zone out and read a book or the daily newspaper while walking or cycling to work can have the added benefit of taking away the stress of driving and making you fitter.
+Why not add a bit of cash to your pocket and sell your car, really embrace public transport and getting outdoors.

 What tips do you have to make the morning commute more tolerable?